 Bonat Parmigiano Reggiano

 Giorgio Bonati and his son Gianluca produce some of the best Parmigiano Reggiano cheese in Italy.
 They own a farm in Basilicanova, a beautiful village in the municipality of Montechiarugolo in the province of Parma.
 In this idyllic location, four generations of Bonatis have kept 100 cows that produce the high-quality milk used to make an exceptional Parmigiano Reggiano cheese.
 The cows are fed rich hay from the company’s own fields, which bring a unique flavor to the milk and cheese.
-Review our selection of Italian cheeses.
 The firm’s flagship product is their Parmigiano Reggiano, which requires more than 24 months of maturation.
 They also produce other varieties such as Gran Reserva Extra, whose maturation can last from 7 to 10 years.
 Awarded in many international competitions, this is cheese with extraordinary qualities, sought by the best restaurants in Italy and the world. ■